SpyrosSiouras/Maze-Generator-and-Solver/README.md

 ---
 #### **Instructions**
 ##
-The main file, takes as arguments the number of rows for the maze, number of columns, starting point, and finishing point.
+The main file, takes as arguments the number of rows for the maze, the number of columns for the maze,the starting point, and the finishing point of the maze.
-A starting and finishing point is defined by a tuple of U(UP), D(DOWN), L(LEFT), R(RIGHT) and a number ranging from 0 to n-1, where is the number n of rows or columns.
+A starting and finishing point is defined by a tuple of U(UP), D(DOWN), L(LEFT), R(RIGHT) and a number ranging from 0 to n-1, where n is the number of rows or columns.
 ##
 __Examples__